oszuidwest/zwfm-liquidsoap/README.md

 `install.sh` Script that installs Liquidsoap 2.1 with fdkaac support.
 It also enables Liquidsoap as service that automatically starts.
 The configuration is in `/etc/liquidsoap/radio.liq`

+`stereotool.sh` Script that install StereoTool for audio processing.
+Work in progress.
+Not finished or integrated.

 # MIT License

 Copyright (c) 2022 Streekomroep ZuidWest